 - Ask for their questions and reflections, get them talking about what excites and inspires them, as well as what might be challenging

-Of course, there are the traditional facilitation tools to call upon; icebreakers, energisers, flip chart activities, Post-Its sessions, break outs, brown paper exercises, etc. And these days you can take advantage of some outstanding tech-based collaborative tools too, such as those available from Crystal Interactive Meetings.
-Their technology enables the thoughts of the entire audience to be captured quickly, played back on the main screen and acted upon live at the event.
+Of course, there are the traditional facilitation tools to call upon; icebreakers, energisers, flip chart activities, Post-Its sessions, break outs, brown paper exercises, etc. And these days you can take advantage of some outstanding tech-based collaborative tools that we can make recommendations on, based on your bespoke needs.
+This technology enables the thoughts of the entire audience to be captured quickly, played back on the main screen and acted upon live at the event.
 And then, because their feedback is all held in a database, it can be reported on and followed up after the event.

 Step 4: Make it easy to cascade